Pic: The beginning of writing an osteobiography always starts with what can be a lengthy process of note-taking.

 Pic: Some, but not all, of my reference books.

 Beyond experience and knowledge, it’s SUPER IMPORTANT to have a good reference collection of books and, if possible (this depends on where you’re working/what you have access to) an actual skeletal comparative collection.
-Believe it or not, like all scientists, osteoarchaeologists don’t know everything all the time.
+Believe it or not, like all scientists, osteoarchaeologists don’t know everything.
 Especially when it comes to pathologies (there are A LOT).
 In addition, having a reference collection helps you be more confident and certain in your work.
 So make sure you’ve got your books handy and a large work space to spread out in.
 Make sure you’ve got a trusty book on adult osteology (I’m a fan of Tim White’s “Human Bone Manual”), a trusty book on juvenile osteology (I’m a fan of Schaefer et al.’s “Juvenile Osteology”, especially the slightly smaller field manual.
 You’re welcome for linking to a downloadable PDF), and a trusty book with information on determining age, sex, height, and what measurements to take (perhaps the most important book to have in your reference collection is Buikstra and Ubelaker’s “Standards for Data Collection from Human Skeletal Remains”).

 Pic: My travel reference collection consists of my most used/recommended books.